 Janice held key buying positions with May Co in Denver after beginning her career in merchandising with Federated Department Stores in Los Angeles.

 Given this experience, Janice is effective in working with a wide variety of brick and mortar retailers, catalogers, e-commerce companies and wholesalers.

-Janice is currently an MBA mentor for the University of Washington Foster School of Business and has been a guest lecturer there and at other Universities.
-She serves as an advocate for the Salish Sea and Parks (National and Seattle) in a variety of capacities.
-After serving on the Board of Directors for Big Brothers Big Sisters of Puget Sound for more than 10 years in a multitude of positions as well as being a Big Sister herself, Janice is now on the Ambassador Board.
+Janice is currently an MBA mentor for the University of Washington Foster School of Business, a guest lecturer and has served on a variety of Advisory Boards.
+She is an advocate for the Salish Sea and Parks (National and Seattle) in a variety of capacities.
+After having been on the Board of Directors for Big Brothers Big Sisters of Puget Sound for more than 10 years in a multitude of positions, as well as being a Big Sister herself, Janice is now on the Ambassador Board.